Estimating Vertical Velocity in Convective Updrafts from Temperature, Pressure, and Latent Heating: Theory

 This expression relates $\dot{q}_{vc}$ to the in-cloud specific humidity, the ambient specific humidity, and the entrainment rate.

 We derive an expression for the ambient specific humidity starting from the cloud's moist static energy (MSE), $h_c = L_v q_{vc} + g z + c_p T_c$, where $z$ is height (m).
-While this definition of MSE neglects condensate and the temperature dependence of $c_p$ and $L_v$, assumptions that some have shown can impact results \citep{yano_moist_2017}, we found that the simplest definition was sufficient for our study.
+While this definition of MSE neglects condensate, the moisture dependence of $c_p$, and the temperature dependence of $L_v$, assumptions that may impact results in some contexts \citep{yano_moist_2017}, we found that the simplest definition was sufficient for our study.
 Conservation of the cloud's moist static energy requires

 Here, $h_a=L_v q_{va} + gz + c_p T_a$ is the ambient MSE and $T_a$ is the ambient temperature (K).
 We insert the expressions for mass continuity, mass flux, and entrainment rate to find

 Taking the derivative of the $h_c$ with respect to height and combining the result with Eq. \eqref{eq:cons_mse_sat} gives